It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 This is not the kind of residence where you go in, flash some papers around, pay a $200 fee and come back and get your card.

-There are, in some cases, substantial fees involved because the entire program is set up so that they can make money off of the process.
-They know their audience is made up of wealthy investors who want a European passport and/or never-ending access to the EU and are willing to pay for it.
+There are, in some cases, substantial fees involved because the entire Golden Visa program is set up so that they can make money off of the process.
+They know that their audience is made up of wealthy investors who want a European passport and/or never-ending access to the EU and are willing to pay for it.

-Bulgaria, for example, just decided to substantially raise the processing fees for its “Golden Visa.”
+Bulgaria, for example, recently decided to substantially raise the processing fees for its Golden Visa.
 They know they can do this because they also happen to be the only program that will fast-track the naturalization timeline for applicants.

 In some cases, Bulgaria can get you a second passport in as little as about two years, but the standard “shortened” timeline is actually five years.
 The rest have normal naturalization timelines as long as ten years.

-If you are considering a “Golden Visa” program, it is important to note this difference.
-“Golden Visa” programs are not the type of program where you put up a lot of money and get a passport quickly, all they are doing is allowing you to get in as a resident.
+Golden Visa programs are not the type of program where you put up a lot of money and get a passport quickly.
+All they are doing is allowing you to get in as a resident.